Raymond Scott: Early life and career

-In 1939, Scott turned his Quintette into a big band.
+In 1939, Scott made his Quintette into a big band.
 When he was named music director by CBS radio three years later, he organized the first racially integrated radio band.
-Over the next two years, he hired saxophonist Ben Webster, trumpeter Charlie Shavers, bassist Billy Taylor, trumpeter Emmett Berry, trombonist Benny Morton, and drummer Cozy Cole.
+During the next two years, he hired saxophonist Ben Webster, trumpeter Charlie Shavers, bassist Billy Taylor, trumpeter Emmett Berry, trombonist Benny Morton, and drummer Cozy Cole.
 In 1942, Scott relinquished his keyboard duties so he could concentrate on hiring, composing, arranging, and conducting.
-He returned to the keyboard with some of his bands.
+He resumed playing keyboard with some of his bands.

-In 1941, he led a 13-piece orchestra to produce what he termed "silent music" in New York, making a great show of performing with very little sound.
+In 1941, he directed a 13-piece orchestra to produce what he termed "silent music" in New York, making a great show of performing with very little sound.
 This was one of the earliest performances of the silent or near-silent music canon.

 Middle career

-After serving as music director for programs Broadway Bandbox from 1942 to 1944, Scott left the network.
+After serving as music director for programs Broadway Bandbox from 1942 to 1944, Scott quit the network.
 He composed and arranged music (with lyrics by Bernie Hanighen) for the 1946 Broadway musical Lute Song starring Mary Martin and Yul Brynner.

-In the late 1940s, contemporaneous with guitarist Les Paul's studio work with Mary Ford, Scott began recording pop songs using the layered multi-tracked vocals of his second wife, singer Dorothy Collins.
-A number of these were commercially released, but the technique failed to earn him the chart success of Les Paul and Mary Ford.
+During the late 1940s, contemporaneous with guitarist Les Paul's studio work with Mary Ford, Scott began recording pop songs using the layered multi-tracked vocals of his second wife, singer Dorothy Collins.
+A number of these were released commercially, but the technique failed to earn him the chart success of Les Paul and Mary Ford.

 In 1948, Scott formed a six-man "quintet" which served for several months as house band for the CBS radio program Herb Shriner Time.
-The group made studio recordings, some of which were released on Scott's short-lived Master Records label.
-This was not the Irving Mills-owned label of the same name; Scott allegedly named his label in tribute to the defunct Mills enterprise.
+The group made studio recordings, some of which were released with Scott's short-lived Master Records label.
+This was not the Irving Mills-owned brand of the same name; Scott allegedly named his brandname in tribute to the defunct Mills enterprise.